josephinealinea/josephinealinea.github.io/bio.md

 ## Biography

-# TLDR; (˶ᵔ ᵕ ᵔ˶)
+# TL;DR (˶ᵔ ᵕ ᵔ˶)

-From Manila’s 🇵🇭 hustle to Singapore’s 🇸🇬 skyline to Tallinn’s 🇪🇪 tech scene — I build, automate, and deliver production-grade software that works.
-Experienced across FinTech 📈, Banking 🏦, Telco 📡, and iGaming 🎲, I bring cross-functional skills from analysis to development to modern day delivery.
+From Manila’s 🇵🇭 hustle -> to Singapore’s 🇸🇬 skyline -> to Tallinn’s 🇪🇪 tech scene — I gathered requirements, analyse, build, automate, test, and deliver software that works.
+With experienced across FinTech 📈, Banking 🏦, Telco 📡, and iGaming 🎲 industries, I bring cross-functional skills from concept to production.

 # Long version ٩(ˊᗜˋ*)و